 PAST PROJECTS (UNDER CONSTRUCTION)

-From August 2018 to March 2019 I worked on the cataloguing project of the Copenhagen part of the Accessoria collection held at the Arnamagnæan Institute for the online catalogue handrit.is.
+Manuscripts in the Accessoria collection: Digital cataloguing and Material-philological analysis was a short, one-year project aimed at digital cataloguing of the Copenhagen part of the Accessoria collection held at the Arnamagnæan Institute.
 The majority of the collection has never been catalogued and its contents were unknown.
 Cataloguing methods and practices became one of my research interests, and in March 2019 I presented some of my perspectives on the subject at the 94th Medieval Academy of America Annual Meeting and in November 2019 at the 12th Annual Schoenberg Symposium on Manuscript Studies in the Digital Age.

-A peer-reviewed article: "A Danish collection of Old Norse sagas: Material-philological and textual studies of Acc.
-61", From text to artefact: Studies in honour of Anne Mette Hansen, ed.
-Katarzyna Anna Kapitan, Beeke Stegmann & Seán Vrieland (Leeds, 2019), pp. 39–46, Download.
+Peer-reviewed article: "A Danish collection of Old Norse sagas: Material-philological and textual studies of Acc.
+61," From text to artefact: Studies in honour of Anne Mette Hansen, ed.
+Katarzyna Anna Kapitan, Beeke Stegmann & Seán Vrieland (Leeds, 2019), pp. 39–46.

 Four sponsored sessions featuring sixteen papers on Materiality of Manuscripts at the International Medieval Congress 2019 in Leeds (UK).

 Network analysis of genre relationships in the Icelandic literary corpus

 “A saga in a network and a network of a saga” at the Networks of Manuscripts, Networks of Texts conference, Amsterdam <Online> (2020).